Who is a Candidate for Sedation Dentistry?

 May I be sedated for my first visit?

 If you choose to be sedated for your exam, the doctor will still have to determine if you are a candidate for oral conscious sedation prior to treatment.
 You will have a consultation with the doctor and they will assess your eligibility for sedation.
 At this visit, you will not have to step one foot inside a treatment room.
 We understand that fear can make you feel overwhelmed and we will be with you every step of the journey in regaining control over your oral health.

 Do I have to have any treatment done without sedation?

 No. Any treatment done is completely done on your terms.
 We do need to assess that you are a candidate for oral conscious sedation prior to any treatment.
 We will never start any treatment that you have not authorized.
 If you choose to have your examinations done while you are sedated, we will gain your approval at a time you are not sedated for treatment or the approval of your trusted agent, such as your spouse, while you are sedated.

 Sedation Dentistry Training

-Dr. Potts has trained with the Dental Organization for Conscious Sedation (DOCS).
-Dr. Potts has taken extensive training with the Dental Organization for Conscious Sedation (DOCS) and has been awarded a fellowship.
-This honor is awarded to leaders in the field of sedation dentistry who have demonstrated excellence in continuing education, patient care, as well as support of professional peers.
+Dr. Potts and Dr. Mahmood have trained with the Dental Organization for Conscious Sedation (DOCS).
+Dr. Potts has taken extensive training with them and has been awarded a fellowship.
+This honor is awarded to leaders in the field of sedation dentistry who have demonstrated excellence in continuing education, patient care, as well as the support of professional peers.

 Click here to view some testimonials on sedation dentistry.

-If you would like more information on sedation dentistry, you may give our office a call at (847) 362-6540 or fill out the form below.
+If you would like more information on sedation dentistry in Lake County, you may give our office a call at (847) 362-6540 or fill out the form below.